Life Is a Dream: Themes and motifs

-The concept of life as a dream is an ancient one found in Hinduism and Greek philosophy (notably Heraclitus and the famous Platonic Allegory of the Cave), and is directly related to Descartes' dream argument.
+The concept of life as a dream is an ancient one found in Hinduism and Greek philosophy (notably Heraclitus and the famous Platonic Allegory of the Cave), and is directly related to Descartes's dream argument.
 It has been explored by writers from Lope de Vega to Shakespeare.
 Key elements from the play may be derived from the Christian legend of Barlaam and Josaphat, which Lope de Vega had brought to the stage.
-This legend is, itself, a derivation of the story of the early years of Siddharta Gautama, which illustrates the Hindu-Buddhist concept of reality as illusion.
+This legend is, itself, a derivation of the story of the early years of Siddhartha Gautama, which illustrates the Hindu–Buddhist concept of reality as illusion.